 When we talk about Sensitive Compartmented Information Facilities, more commonly called SCIFs, we are talking about a high security facility that is meant to secure information and communications.
 Whether the SCIF is a secure room within a facility or is a portable unit designed to be shipped to any part of the globe, the job is still the same.
-That being said, there are a lot of components that go into getting that job done.
+That said, there are a lot of components that go into getting that job done.
 No detail is too small to overlook when it comes to keeping secret information secret.
-So today I thought I’d share a few more details about the nuts and bolts of SCIF design.
+Today I thought I’d share a few more details about the nuts and bolts of SCIF design.

 The SCIF Door Does More

 Unlike the door on your typical home or office, when you think of a SCIF door, think bank vault.
 These doors mean business.
 In fact, the doors, hinges, and locking mechanisms on SCIFs are required by the DOD to be compliant with Intelligence Community Directive 705.
 Among other things, this means that entry has to be provided using a single motion deadbolt.
 In addition to securing the SCIF from physical entry, the doors must also contain sound within the room.
 Many of the requirements of ICD705 mandate that doors, thresholds, and even doorframes include sound suppression systems.
 All materials used on or inside of the doors must be sound-rated and are required to pass an auditory inspection.
 In the case of retrofitting an existing room to SCIF specifications, even wood fillers must meet sound suppression requirements.

 - SCIF doors must be solid wood core or a specially constructed door filled with sound attenuation material of STC 45 rating or higher.